astrom-tom/ESO_chile_python_team/docs/source/ESOpy3.rst

 You can find here the python installation document :download:`here <./files/ESOpy3_0_instal_v2.pdf>`.
 Please come on the workshop with everything installed.
 We will not have time to spend time installing >30 python environment.

+Note: It seems that the dfitspy installation on Mac poses some problem with the libmagic library.
+The trick is to install the python-magic-bin package from pip: pip install python-magic-bin

 Program
 =======